dalemartyn/dalestillman.com/src/work/2018-08-10-helter-skelter.md

     {% image "/helter-skelter/helter-skelter-parallax-bubbles.json" %}
   </div>
   <figcaption>
-    As you scroll the homepage, the acts, events and themes are introduced.
-The photo bubbles float up the page at differing speeds.
+    As you scroll the homepage the acts, events, and themes are introduced.
+The photo bubbles float up the page at with a parallax effect.
   </figcaption>
 </figure>